PURPOSE OF THIS POLICY

 Occupational Health Program: The Occupational Health Program within the Department of Environmental Health Services (EHS), Division of University Operations, promotes a healthy and safe work environment at CSU.
 Components of the Program include risk assessment, application of appropriate controls, training and medical surveillance.

 Occupational Health Committee: The Occupational Health Committee supports the Occupational Health Program by developing program requirements, policies and guidelines.
-The Committee is appointed by the Vice President of Research (VPR) and Vice President of University Operations (VPUO), and membership includes representation from across CSU as stipulated in the charge to the committee.
+The Committee is appointed by and reports annually to the Vice President of Research (VPR) and Vice President of University Operations (VPUO), and membership includes representation from across CSU as stipulated in the charge to the committee.

 EHS has established the Occupational Health Program to help fulfill the University’s commitment to maintaining and providing a safe and healthy work environment.
 The Occupational Health Program implements active measures to protect the health and safety of Covered Individuals, as further described in this policy.
 All Covered Individuals shall follow this policy and supporting guidelines.

 - The Principal Investigator, department head or other organizational unit head, up to and including the appropriate Dean, has the primary responsibility for identifying personnel who may be Covered Individuals required to be enrolled in the Occupational Health Program, and requiring such individuals to complete Risk Assessment forms and to comply with all Occupational Health Program requirements.

 - EHS will be responsible for day-to-day operations, implementing, administering, monitoring compliance with, and conducting periodic review of this policy.
 EHS is also responsible for ensuring that the Occupational Health Committee is informed of non-routine events or deficiencies.
 EHS will develop, with assistance of the Committee, an Occupational Health Manual containing guidelines and procedures for implementing this policy.